Qincheng Prison: Exercise

 Prisoners cannot earn the right to exercise immediately after entering the prison; they are only given the right later on.
 The frequency of exercise permitted for each prisoner may vary from once a day, to once a week.
 Officially, these prisoners are allowed to walk and exercise in the courtyards for a minimum of 20 minutes and a maximum of an hour.
 The actual times vary depending on the weather, the number of prisoners, and other factors.

 Because of the special status of prisoners in Qincheng Prison, each prisoner is only allowed to exercise alone.
 Prisoners cannot see any other prisoners due to the high walls, and they are not allowed to see any other prisoners while they are in the jail house.
 If two prisoners are released from their cells to exercise and they meet each other, one is ordered to back to his or her cell to wait until the other prisoner is gone.

-During prolonged solitary confinement during the Cultural Revolution, calcium deficiencies would result from the lack of exposure to sunlight.
+During prolonged confinement without sufficient outside exercise during the Cultural Revolution, calcium deficiencies would result from the lack of exposure to sunlight.
 Many prisoners would lose their hair and teeth, and developed many other health problems.
 Prisoners jailed during the Cultural Revolution often had permanent disabilities after their release.

 Sleep

 Following the strict former-Soviet Union practice, until the early 1980s prisoners also had strict rules for when they sleep: they must keep their hands above their sheets and they must face the peephole.
-The lights remain on during sleep hours so that the guards can see them easier.
+The lights remain on during sleep hours so that the guards can see them more easily.
 Prisoners are awoken by whistles at exactly 7:00 in the morning, and they go to bed at 21:00 upon hearing the same whistles.

 Originally, high-ranking prisoners had military style bed sheets, while low-ranking prisoners had to sleep on a bed made of straw.